 Side effects of HCG vaccines

-For women, when this medication is used with menotropins to treat infertility, also tell your doctor immediately if this unlikely but serious side effect occurs: abdominal pain/pressure/swelling.
+For women, this medication is used with menotropins to treat infertility.
+Tell your doctor immediately if a serious side effect occurs, such as abdominal pain/pressure/swelling; however, this is unlikely.

 A very serious allergic reaction to this drug is rare.
-However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash,itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing, shortness of breath, chest pain, slurred speech, weakness on one side of the body, confusion.
+However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing, shortness of breath, chest pain, slurred speech, weakness on one side of the body, or confusion.

-Call your doctor at once if you have any of these signs of a blood clot: pain, warmth, redness, numbness, or tingling in your arm or leg; confusion, extreme dizziness, or severe headache.
+Report to your doctor if you notice any signs of a blood clot: pain, warmth, redness, numbness, or tingling in your arm or leg; confusion, extreme dizziness, or severe headache.
 This is not a complete list of possible side effects.
-If you notice other effects not listed above, contact your doctor or pharmacist.
+If you notice other effects not listed above, speak to your doctor.

 HCG has known to be very effective for treating infertility in women.
-Make sure you deal with reliable pharmacist in order to obtain HCG.
+Make sure you deal with a reliable pharmacist to obtain HCG drugs for female infertility treatment.